- The Magi – The Wise still Seek the Savior

-- The Magi Irony
+- The Irony of the Wise Men

-- The Magi bring Trouble to Jerusalem
+- The Wise Men bring Trouble to Jerusalem

 “Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men [Magi] from the east came to Jerusalem, 2 saying, “Where is he who has been born king of the Jews?
 For we saw his star when it rose and have come to worship him.”
 Matt.
 2:1-2